freqtrade/freqtrade/docs/backtesting.md

                         Enable protections for backtesting.Will slow
-                        backtesting down by a considerable amount, but will include configured protections --strategy-list STRATEGY_LIST [STRATEGY_LIST ...]
+                        backtesting down by a considerable amount, but will include configured protections --dry-run-wallet DRY_RUN_WALLET
+                        Starting balance, used for backtesting / hyperopt and dry-runs.
+  --strategy-list STRATEGY_LIST [STRATEGY_LIST ...]
                         Provide a space-separated list of strategies to backtest.
 Please note that ticker-interval needs to be